emcangi/chaffin_natgeo_mars_photochemistry/README.md

 	:wq
 ```

-### Using the custom Julia module
+### Using the custom Julia modules

-In order for the various files to load `Analysis.jl`, you will need to add its folder to your machine's `$JULIA_LOAD_PATH` variable.
+In order for the various files to load `Analysis.jl` and `Photochemistry.jl`, you will need to add the root folder to your machine's `$JULIA_LOAD_PATH` variable.
 The codebase is not set up to specify a definite path for this module.

+This section assumes that you have downloaded the contents of the repo to /home/username/dh_fractionation/.

 To see what's on your `JULIA_LOAD_PATH` variable: